cmctn/cmctn.github.io/_tabs/about.md

 order: 4
 ---

-Hi, I'm Cem!
-I’m a software developer specializing in backend development, with a focus on Java, Spring Boot, and I've recently been exploring Kotlin with a growing interest.
+Hi, I’m Cem!
+I’m a software developer specializing in backend development, with a focus on Java and Spring Boot, and I’ve recently been exploring Kotlin with growing interest.

-I created this blog as a space to share my experiences, insights, and the lessons I've learned in the world of software development, as well as to keep some of my own notes.
-Here, you'll find articles about Java, backend architecture, algorithms, and software best practices, along with the occasional post about tools, techniques, and trends in the industry.
+I created this blog to share my experiences, insights, and lessons learned in software development, and to keep some of my personal notes.

+Here, you’ll find articles on Java, and of course Kotlin, backend architecture, algorithms, and software best practices, along with occasional posts on tools, techniques, and industry trends.